 The Plumley Complex houses a full-service library, Learning Commons, classrooms, specialized laboratories, and administrative and student services offices.
 The building also features a 100-seat auditorium and conference facilities.
-There is a fitness center, faculty offices, and College Store.
-Hospitality and culinary students prepare for their futures in the building's state-of-the art instructional kitchens, baking lab, and 100-seat restaurant-style dining room.
-The MVCC-Sage Tractor-Trailer driving program is also headquartered here.
-The Rome Campus offers a wide range of credit-bearing courses and non-credit workshops.
+There is a fitness center, faculty offices, campus cupboard, and College Store.
+Hospitality and culinary students prepare for their futures in the building's instructional kitchens, baking lab, and 100-seat restaurant-style dining room.
+Surgical Technician students can experience hands-on learning in a fully equipped laboratory.
+The MVCC-Sage Tractor-Trailer driving program is also housed here.
+The Rome Campus offers a wide range of credit-bearing courses and noncredit workshops.
 Some of MVCC's associate degree programs are available in Rome in their entirety.
 The Cultural Series brings films, lectures, and performances to Rome Campus audiences.